 '''

 def snapshot(particles=None, index=0):

 pkg = povray

 scene = pkg.Scene()

 for pp in particles:

 povsphere = pkg.Sphere(pp.getPosn(), pp.getRadius())

 povsphere.apply(pkg.Colors.Red)

 scene.add(povsphere)

-'''

-3Take a break for the moment and enjoy the amazing computer-generated images in the POVray Hall of Fame!

-'''

 camera = scene.getCamera()

 camera.setLookAt(Vec3(0,0,0))

 camera.setPosn(Vec3(0,0,20))

 camera.setZoom(0.1)

 scene.render(

 offScreen=True,

 interactive=False,

 fileName="snap%.4d.png" % (index),

 size=[800,600]

 )

 return

 '''

-The first line of this code-fragment defines the name of the subroutine (snapshot) and specifies that it accepts two keyword arguments:
+The first line of this code-fragment defines the name of the subroutine (snapshot) and specifies that it accept two keyword arguments:

-- particles a pointer to a list of particles (e.g. obtained from the sim.getPartic leList() subroutine), and - index a unique identifier used to specify the name of the file in which to store the rendered image.
+• particles - a pointer to a list of particles (e.g. obtained from the sim.getPartic leList() subroutine), and

+• index - a unique identifier used to specify the name of the file in which to store the rendered image.